gaseri/website/docs/en/tutorials/gromacs/5-umbrella/index.md

 ![Histogram](histo.png)

-Clearly we our windows are overlapping sufficiently.
+Clearly, our windows are overlapping sufficiently.
 If they were not, we might have to choose a smaller window size or pick specific spots that were missing to simulate.

 ## Summary

-In this tutorial we used GROMACS COM pull code to do window sampling on two methanes in water.
+In this tutorial, we used GROMACS COM pull code to do window sampling on two methanes in water.
 From there we used *gmx wham* to extract the potential of mean force.